gdbooks/LegacyOpenGL/Chapter8/resource_public.md

 Next, it loops trough all the loaded textures in the array.
 If any of them have a reference count of < 0, that means that texture is already unloaded.
 We take this unloaded texture, and load the new texture into it's slot, essentially recycling the texture handle.

+Finally, if the texture was not already loaded and we cant recycle any texture handles; we will load the texture and add it to the array, creating a new texture handle.

 ```cs
 public int LoadTexture(string texturePath, bool UseNearestFiltering = false) {
     InitCheck("Trying to load texture without intializing texture manager!");